-The maximum amount of stack memory the server may stacksize use.
+The maximum amount of stack memory the server may use.
 The default is default.

-Periodic Task Intervals cleaning-interval The server will remove expired resource records from the cache every cleaning-interval minutes.
+Periodic Task Intervals

+periodic cleaning will occur.
+The server will scan the network interface list ever minutes.
 The default is 60 minutes.
-If set to 0, no periodic cleaning will occur. interface-interval The server will scan the network interface list every interface-interval minutes.
-The default is 60 minutes.
-If set to 0, interface scanning will only occur when the configuration file is loaded.
-After the scan, listeners will be started on any new interfaces (provided they are allowed by the listen-on configuration).
-Listeners on interfaces that have gone away will be cleaned up. statistics-interval Nameserver statistics will be logged every statistics-interval minutes.
+If set to 0, into occur when the configuration file is loaded.
+After the started on any new interfaces (provided they are a listen-on configuration).
+Listeners on interfaces will be cleaned up. erface scanning will only he scan, listeners will be allowed by the statistics-interval Nameserver statistics will be logged every statis stics-interval minutes.
 The default is 60.
 If set to 0, no statistics will be logged.